AhaanKanaujia/personal-website/src/projects/keyword-extraction-models.md

 ### Analysis of the Results of Text Rank:

-The text rank algorithm gives results similar to those in the research paper and online implementations for window size = 5 and by applying a syntactic filter to only consider nouns and propositions.
+The text rank algorithm gives results similar to those in the research paper and online implementations for window size=5 and by applying a syntactic filter for nouns and propositions.

 <br>